Marián Hossa: Ottawa Senators (1998–2004)

 The following year, in 1999–2000, Hossa improved to 29 goals and 56 points.
 However, late in the season, on 11 March 2000, he was responsible for an on-ice accident in which he high-sticked Toronto Maple Leafs defenceman Bryan Berard on the follow-through of an attempted shot.
 The resulting one-inch laceration nearly forced doctors to remove the eye and nearly ended Berard's playing career.
-Deeply regretful and concerned, Hossa went to visit Berard in hospital the next day to offer an apology to which Berard absolved him of any responsibility.
+Deeply regretful and concerned, Hossa went to visit Berard in the hospital the next day to offer an apology, to which Berard absolved him of any responsibility.

 Hossa recorded 32 goals and 75 points in 2000–01, finishing second in team scoring behind Alexei Yashin and earning his first NHL All-Star Game appearance in Denver.

-In the subsequent off-season, his rookie contract expired and Hossa became a restricted free agent.
+In the subsequent off-season, his rookie contract expired, and Hossa became a restricted free agent.
 Unable to come to terms before training camp for the 2001–02 season, Hossa sat out the first two weeks before signing a three-year, $8.5 million contract on 26 September 2001.
 Despite Hossa's lucrative new contract, his production would dip to 66 points in the first year of the deal.

-Hossa would regain form in 2002–03 with a career-high 45 goals and a team-leading 80 points, while competing in the 2003 NHL All-Star Game in Sunrise, Florida.
+Hossa would regain form in 2002–03 with a career-high 45 goals, 35 assists and a team-leading 80 points, while competing in the 2003 NHL All-Star Game in Sunrise, Florida.
 He then led the Senators to a long playoff run where they were ultimately eliminated in seven games by the eventual Stanley Cup-champion New Jersey Devils in the Eastern Conference Finals.
 Hossa led the Senators with 16 points in 18 post-season games.

 The following season, he led the Senators in scoring for the second consecutive season with a personal best 82 points, then added four points in seven games in the playoffs as the Senators were eliminated by the Maple Leafs in the first round.